BNU HW campus

 Yes.
 Tuition fee loans are not affected.

-If you are in receipt of the Disabled Students’ Allowance, you are exempt from this change as students with a disability are eligible for a maintenance loan on a distance learning course.
-Therefore, you we are not required to pay back your maintenance loan or Disabled Students' Allowance.
+If you are in receipt of the Disabled Students’ Allowance, then you may be exempt from this change.
+Students that have a disability which prevents them from attending their course in person can apply for a maintenance loan if they are enrolled on a distance learning course.
+Please contact student finance directly to discuss your individual circumstances.

 If you have never studied at weekends and your funding has been blocked, this suggests SFE/SLC have incorrectly applied the block, this may be due to an error on your record (this could be at BNU and/or the partner).
 Please email us at weekend@bnu.ac.uk confirming what days you are currently studying and how long you have been studying on these days.
 Please ensure you include your student ID number in your email.
 We will investigate this and get the transfer to weekdays verified.

-Please speak to the Student Loans Company Repayments line as they will work with you to advise what repayment plan can be put in place and about any impact on your credit score.
-Please contact the SLC directly to understand what is expected in terms of repayment by phone: 0300 100 0607 or check here for other ways to get in touch: Contact Student Finance England - GOV.UK.
+You can speak to the Student Loans Company Repayments line on 0300 100 0607 or check here for other ways to get in touch: Contact Student Finance England - GOV.UK.

 According to the Student Loans Company, an overpayment occurs when you are paid more student finance (loan or grant) than you are entitled to.